Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 Statement 2 defines the condition for executing the code block.
 Statement 3 is optional and typically used for updating the loop control variable.

+## Search Engines
+Search engines function as answer machines, sorting through vast amounts of content via crawling, indexing, and ranking processes.
+Organic search results, which are earned through effective SEO rather than paid for, are crucial for website visibility.
+Today's search engine results pages (SERPs) feature a mix of advertising and dynamic organic formats, known as SERP features.
+These include featured snippets, People Also Ask boxes, and local packs.
+While search engines prioritize solving search queries, they also aim to generate revenue from advertising.
+SEO is essential because organic search results cover more digital real estate, appear more credible to users, and receive more clicks compared to paid advertisements.
+It offers significant traffic opportunities and can provide long-term benefits without continuous funding like advertising.
+In essence, SEO helps ensure that search engines understand and rank your content appropriately, improving your visibility and driving organic traffic to your website over time.

+## Creating your Game